reapp/new-site/source/_drafts/Simplify-Flux-with-Immutable-js-and-Fynx.md

       });
     });

-And let's say in our Dog component, we can either respond to data simply:
+And lets say in our Dog component, we can either respond to data simply:

     this.props.data.set('name', 'Scruffy');

 And our store will update, along with our UI.
 But, this isn't Flux.
-Let's say we add an action in our dogActions file that reverses our dog list.
+Lets say we add an action in our dogActions file that reverses our dog list.
 After we've added the action name in our actions.js we can do this:

     Action.reverseDogs.listen(() =>
       store().update('dogs', dogs => dogs.reverse())